kotamine/piecemealR/docs/02-Essentials.md

 ### Factor

 A factor object is defined with a set of categorical levels, which may be labeled.
 The levels are either  **ordered** (defined by `ordered()`) or **unordered** (defined by `factor()`).
-If ordered, factor objects are treated in the specific order under certain statistical analyses and graphical procedures.
+Ordered factor objects are treated in the specific order by certain statistical and graphical procedures.

 ```r